netzbub/AI-macOS-Agent/CONTRIBUTING.md

-# Contributing to Self-Hosted AI Toolkit
+# Contributing to AI macOS Agent

-Thank you for considering contributing to the Self-Hosted AI Toolkit!
+Thank you for considering contributing to AI macOS Agent!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct